infiniticio/docs.infinitic.io/src/pages/docs/workflows/inline.md

 As stated previously, workflow's code is processed multiple times, so it should not contain non-deterministic instructions either any instruction with side effects.
 When this is the case, we must put those within a task.
 For simple instructions (as getting a random number or the current date), it can be tedious to do so.

 The `inline` function provides an easy way to "inline" such a task.
-The provided lambda is processed by the workflow executor only the first time.
+The provided lambda is processed by the workflow worker only the first time.
 After that, the returned value will be found directly from the workflow history.

 {% callout type="warning"  %}